Anusha-janardhan/rg-doc/source/Features.rst

 c.
 Select New registration.

 d.
-For Supported account types, select Accounts in any organizational directory (Any Microsoft Entra ID tenant - Multitenant).
+For Supported account types, select Accounts in any organization directory (Any Microsoft Entra ID tenant - Multitenant).
 Leave the other options as is.

 .. image:: images/AZURE_AppRegistration_2.png